 From harvesting and selling your crop, to custom fertility and crop protection solutions, to quality nutrition for your livestock, we’re here to support your growth and help you build the business you want.

 Succeeding in today’s dynamic global agriculture environment is not a solo act – it’s about being part of something bigger.
 Through the CHS cooperative system, we are strategically linked to products, services and market opportunities beyond our region that deliver value for your business.
 This connection will deliver long-term benefits as we continue to invest in opportunities that meet your future needs.

-On May 19, 1981, the final touches were put on the consolidating efforts to united the following eight local Grain Cooperatives: Belfield, Dickinson, Gladstone, Killdeer, New England, Regent, Richardton, & South Heart.
+On May 19, 1981, the final touches were put on the consolidating efforts to united the following eight local grain cooperatives: Belfield, Dickinson, Gladstone, Killdeer, New England, Regent, Richardton, & South Heart.
 As a result of those eight cooperatives joining together, Southwest Grain was created.
 Later that year, construction of the Boyle terminal began in Taylor, ND.
 In 1993, Southwest Grain merged with CHS, Inc. to become CHS Southwest Grain.
-We were the first regional merger with CHS, Inc. and opened a new worldwide market to our patrons.
+We were the first regional merger with CHS, Inc., which opened a new worldwide market to our patrons.